 1. You don’t drink your juice when it’s fresh

 To get the full health benefits of juicing, you should be consuming your juice while it’s fresh.
 Once opened and exposed to the air, the enzymes in your juice start to degrade.
-When that happens, your juice starts to lose some of its nutritional value (and the energy boost you’re looking for along with it).
+When that happens, your juice starts to lose some of its nutritional value.
 For the most nutritional benefit and freshest taste, make sure you’re drinking your juice soon after you’ve opened it.

 Pulp & Press juices are good for 60+ days so they’re ready for you to enjoy whenever you want.
 We’ve already worked out the logistics for you to ensure that the juice delivered to your door is as fresh as possible.
 Once opened, make sure you’re drinking it within 2-3 days.

 If you’re doing some of your own at-home juicing as well, it is important to remember that juice will only keep in the fridge for 2-3 days.

 2. Your juice has too much (processed) sugar

 Juicing is a great way to get much-needed nutrients into your body, allowing you to absorb your daily dose of vitamins, minerals, and enzymes from fruits and veggies.
 But if you’re not careful with which juices you’re drinking, this can mean your body is also ingesting a lot of (added and unnatural) sugar.

 Our bodies thrive with natural fruit-based sugars because we’re able to metabolize them much easier than processed or refined sugars.
 Fruit sugar is made up of both fructose and glucose, which allows both your liver and insulin to break them down more easily than synthetic sweeteners.
 Fruit sugars also tend not to spike blood sugars like processed or refined sugars.